What is Abolition?

 The Root of the Word

 This movement is called abolition because it continues the work of abolition of slavery.
-We fight to abolish modern slavery, which includes policing, prisons, surveillance, and dependence on the wage.
+We fight to abolish modern slavery, which includes policing, prisons, psychiatric institutions, surveillance, and dependence on the wage.

 Abolition in Practice

-So what does this actually mean for policy in Santa Cruz?
+So what would abolition look like in Santa Cruz?

 A common retort to the abolitionist vision is a concern that people will be lazy and end up doing nothing.
 In studies of psychology, it is shown that most people are inherently motivated and want to contribute and create.
-As for jobs that “no one wants to do”, we can rely on the use of automation.
+As for tasks to meet needs that involve work “no one wants to do”, we can rely on the use of automation.
 Automation doesn’t have to be a bad thing if it is not coming at the cost of people’s survival.